o2r-project/erc-spec/docs/glossary.md

 Inspection includes looking at all the contents of an ERC, such as code or data files, and metadata documents.
 A user conducting inspection evaluates the meaning of the ERC's artifacts.

+## Dependency

+If software/[library](https://en.wikipedia.org/wiki/Library_(computing)) `X` is required by software/tool `Y` to function properly, then `Y` has the dependency `X` or `X` is a dependency of `Y`.
+Collecting all the right dependencies, which work with each other, can be a hard problem, see [Dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
+Dependencies can be packages of the same language (like R extension package requiring another R extension package) or system dependencies (like a Python library from PyPI requiring a specific library available via the operating system [package manager](https://en.wikipedia.org/wiki/Package_manager)).

 ## Display file

 The file in the container that a reader software uses as the first display to a user to read text and explore graphics.